 This course is designed to equip students for transitions in their education and life.
-The course includes an introduction to the school and its resources, study skills, and personal resource management skills.
+Includes introduction to the College and its resources, study skills, and personal resource management skills.
 Students will be actively involved in learning and integrating practical applications to promote success.
-Prerequisite: None Lecture Hours: 40 Lab Hours: 0 Other Hours: 0
+Prerequisites: None.
+Lecture Hours: 40 Lab Hours: 0 Other Hours: 0

-SLS 1321 - Career Skills and Portfolio Development
+SLS 1321 - Career Skills & Portfolio Development

 A course designed to assist students with personal and professional development for successful employment with a concentration on developing a positive self-image, assessing competitiveness strengths, career expectations, learning job search techniques, in addition to written skills and current resume preparation.
-Prerequisite: None Lecture Hours: 20 Lab Hours: 0 Other Hours: 0
+Prerequisites: None.
+Lecture Hours: 20 Lab Hours: 0 Other Hours: 0